Science R&D

 Start-ups, spin-outs and SMEs

 There are also opportunities in small and medium sized enterprises (SMEs) in areas such as biotechnology, energy technology and AI.
 PhDs are viewed favourably by most, and may be a necessity for more specialist companies and roles.
 Most don't recruit in sufficient number to justify a formal graduate programme, and instead recruit as the need arises into specific roles.
-See our information on Energy, Sustainability and the Environment, Engineering, Technology, data, machine learning & AI, and Pharmaceutical & Biotechnology for sector guides, and meet a wide range of employers at the Science, Engineering & Technology Fair held each Michaelmas Term.
+See our information on Energy, Sustainability and the Environment, Engineering, Technology, data, machine learning & AI, and Pharmaceutical & Biotechnology for sector guides, and meet a wide range of employers at the Science, Engineering & Technology Fair and Careers in Computing Fair held each Michaelmas Term.

 Hospitals